scheinerman/SimpleDrawing.jl/README.md

 If `len` is omitted, a default value is used.
 The function `draw_ytick` works analogously.

+The size of the drawing area can be determined with the function `corners` which returns the lower left and upper right corners of the drawing area as a pair of complex numbers.
+(See `xlims` and `ylims` in the `Plots` module.)

 #### Example
 ```julia
 julia> using Plots, SimpleDrawing